 Should You Plant Seeds or Buy Tomato Plants?

-Either is absolutely fine but seeds will give you dozens of plants for the cost of one larger plant from the garden centre.
+Either is absolutely fine but seeds will give you dozens of plants for the cost of one larger plant from the garden centre or nursery.
 Tomatoes actually like to be transplanted and sunk into their permanent home deeper, so we don’t worry too much about transplantation shock with tomatoes.
 But why not get your tomato plants for free?

 I find when buying seed that it’s best to buy online from a specialist seed vendor.
 Seeds from supermarkets have a tendency to not germinate sometimes.
 But, if they’re all you can get, grow them.
 Work with what you’ve got, always.